The Bologna Process: Consequences for Inequality of Educational Opportunities and Labour Market Outcomes

 Selected project-related publications:

-Bergann, S., Blüthmann, I., Neugebauer, M., & Watermann, R. (in print).
+Bergann, S., Blüthmann, I., Neugebauer, M., & Watermann, R. (2019).
 Welche Rolle spielen Leistungsselbsteinschätzungen und Erfolgserwartungen für die Absicht, ein Masterstudium aufzunehmen?
 Zeitschrift für Erziehungswissenschaft.

 Neugebauer, M., & Weiss, F. (2018).
 A transition without tradition: Earnings and unemployment risks of academic versus vocational education after the Bologna Process.
 Zeitschrift für Soziologie, 47(5): 349–363.